Google Ad Grants for Nonprofits: Promote Your Cause For Free

-Since 2003, the Google Ad Grants program has provided $10 billion in free advertising to more than 115,000 nonprofits across 51 countries.
+Since 2003, the Google Ad Grants program has provided over $10 billion in free advertising to more than 115,000 nonprofits across 51 countries.

 What Are Google Ad Grants?